-Our advocacy focuses on representing the views of Community Sponsors to the Home Office and then supporting the Home Office to design and implement the necessary operational changes.
 We also represent the views of Community Sponsors to other key stakeholders, including Local Authorities, international organisations, the wider resettlement field, housing providers and financial institutions.

 We also use our voice to campaign on policies beyond Community Sponsorship affecting refugees.
 We are members of the Families Together coalition campaigning for fair and compassionate family reunion rules, and the Together With Refugees coalition, campaigning for a more humane approach to people seeking protection in the UK.